jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 for testing
 #################################################################################

-When working with just the Integrated Development Environment, I have the following windows open depending on what I want to see
+When working with just the Integrated Development Environment, I have the following windows open

-* explorer on the left to see files/folder structure at once, and I can drag and drop files directly in the editor
+* explorer on the left to see files/folder structure at once, and I can drag and drop files directly into the editor

   .. image:: /_static/setup_my_ide/explorer_w_editors.png
     :width: 600